igsr/gca_1000genomes_website/README.md

 ---
 title: "ANNOUNCEMENT TITLE"
-pinned: [true||false] - this indicates if the page is pinned to the front page.
-Only one page is pinned, if you want to pin a new announcement you need to unpin the older announcement.
+pinned: [true|false] - this indicates if the page is pinned to the front page.
+If you want to pin a new announcement you must unpin an old one

 ---

-Currently these are not automatically tweeted.
+Currently these announcements are not automatically tweeted.
 This is functionality we plan to add but it doesn't exist yet.
 If you make a new announcement please tweet it from the 1000genomes account

 ## Directory strucutre of this repo